 - “The results of my Kolvenbach Grant thus far are like sprouts in early spring, signs of new life without clear definition.
 Let me name them.
 First, I shall look for ways to integrate “Red theology” (akin to Black theology) and the historic injustice against Native Americans into my PULSE course when I resume teaching it next fall.
 Second, a wonderful opportunity has opened for me to design a Capstone Seminar for the Cristo Rey High School in New York…I’m also proposing to do this for Cristo Rey in Boston.
 Third, for my sabbatical, as a result of my long engagement with the Lakota, I’m planning serious reading on the theme of forgiveness in the face of historic injustice.”

-Brian Gareau, Sociology Department (Villa faculty writing retreat):
+Brian Gareau, Sociology Department (Villa retreat)

 - Having recognized the importance of contemplation and reflection to his own work at the Villa faculty writing retreat, Brian applied for a Kolvenbach grant to fund a one-day “Villa” student retreat as part of a course on industrialization and the environment that he and his wife, Tara Pisani Gareau (Environmental Studies), planned to teach in London later that summer.
 Supplied with good food and a contemplative setting, students were asked to reflect upon the ways in which they might incorporate what they learned in the class into their daily lives, their course and major choices, and their future vocational plans.

 - “Several students remarked that they wished that they had the chance to reflect on ALL their courses at the end of a term.
 They seemed to really value this event, several remarking that they felt that they might remember more of the experience having had the chance to discuss the course and its importance to their lives.
 Others mentioned that it brought about ideas about how they might bring change into their lives that would help with the environmental issues that we discussed in the class.
 Many ideas of personal change came organically out of our discussions that very day!”